|Program Dates: July 24 - August 4, 2017|

 Manuel Laufer - Manuel Laufer has appeared as recitalist, concerto soloist, and chamber musician in North America, South America, and Europe, at venues including Merkin Hall, (le) Poisson Rouge, Bang on a Can, June in Buffalo, and Festival Atempo.
 As a collaborative pianist he has participated in the Songfest Professional Program, Franz-Schubert-Institut at Baden-bei-Wien, and Orford Arts Centre Summer Academy.
 Before joining the adjunct faculty at NYU Steinhardt, he served as a collaborative staff pianist at the University of California, Irvine.
 Manuel is currently advisor to Festival ATEMPO (Caracas and Paris) and Artist Faculty at the Blueridge International Chamber Music Festival (North Vancouver).

 The emphasis of the NYU Summer Piano Intensive is on personal, artistic, and technical development.
-Students receive daily lessons and duo coachings with Artist Faculty, and daytimes are devoted to master classes, practice time, and faculty presentations; evenings and weekends feature additional classes and performance opportunities, as well as visits to galleries, museums, and concert halls.
+Students receive daily lessons and duo coachings with Artist Faculty, and daytimes are devoted to master classes, practice time, and faculty presentations.
+This year's Artist Master Classes include Jeffrey Swann and Deirdre O'Donohue and evening events will include a special visit from the legendary classical piano recording engineer Joe Patrych.
+Evenings and weekends feature additional classes and performance opportunities, as well as visits to galleries, museums, and concert halls.

 Students will also be encouraged to explore the intellectual offerings of NYU, one of the premier universities in the world, and meet with admissions officers to learn more about the application process and life as an NYU student.